Munkedal Municipality: History

 This area in western Sweden, by the Norwegian border, has been inhabited perhaps longer than any other in Sweden.
 Distinctives for Munkedal are some tools that have been dated to 8000 BC, found around 1900 at a farm named Herregårda.
 There is also a petroglyph area called Lökeberg på Tungenäset, dated to the Nordic Bronze Age.

 In the medieval age, a monastery of Dragsmark was located within the current municipal borders.
 It subsequently led to the name Munkedal, and the names chosen for the municipality when it was established in 1974 with the reform.
 The coat of arms also portrait a medieval scroll and writing pen, characteristics for monks.

+Demographics

+This is a demographic table based on Munkedal Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+Residents include everyone registered as living in the district, regardless of age or citizenship status.
+Valid voters indicate Swedish citizens above the age of 18 who therefore can vote in general elections.
+Left vote and right vote indicate the result between the two major blocs in said district in the 2022 general election.
+Employment indicates the share of people between the ages of 20 and 64 who are working taxpayers.
+Foreign background is defined as residents either born abroad or with two parents born outside of Sweden.
+Median income is the received monthly income through either employment, capital gains or social grants for the median adult above 20, also including pensioners in Swedish kronor.
+The section about college graduates indicates any degree accumulated after high school.

+In total there were 10,571 residents, including 8,038 Swedish citizens of voting age.
+40.3% voted for the left coalition and 58.2% for the right coalition.
+Indicators are in percentage points except population totals and income.

 Notability

 The Munkedal Railroad, a narrow gauge museum railroad, inaugurated in 1896.
 A railroad museum is also situated by it.

 The area, troubled by battles between Norwegian and Swedish armies, has several defence structures that can be visited.
 In addition, there are many old churches from the medieval age of interest.